mstharindu/codeditor/README.md

 # Simple Code Editor

-A simple code editor built React, esbuild and Monaco editor.
+A simple code editor built with React, esbuild and Monaco editor.
 This application allows users to write JavaScript and React code in a single file, prettify the code, and run it to see the result on the right-hand side.

 ## Features